 LEE Quinones – “"LEE Returns Again", 2014.
 This limited edition has been created exclusively for the MCNY Museum and is published by DirtyPilot Editions.
-Each archival pigment print is signed and numbered by LEE Quinones, with a splash of color placed by LEE under hid signature.
-Measures 19" x 13", From a regular edition of 40.
-This is one of our 6 printers proofs we are offering.
-Very rare.
+Each archival pigment print is signed in color marker and numbered by LEE Quinones, Measures 19" x 13", From a regular edition of 40.

 Lee Quinones is considered the single most influential artist to emerge from the New York City subway art movement.
 He is a celebrated figure in both the contemporary art world and in popular culture circles, faithfully producing work that is ripe with provocative socio-political content and intricate composition.
 Lee’s paintings are housed in the permanent collections of the Whitney Museum of Art, the Museum of the City New York, the Groninger Museum (Groningen, Netherlands) and the Museum Boijmans Van Beuningen (Rotterdam, Netherlands, and have been exhibited at the New Museum Of Contemporary Art (New York City), the Museum of National Monuments (Paris, France) and the Staatliche Museum (Germany).